AugustinMortier/a-profiles/docs/_build/html/_sources/api.rst.txt

 Size Distribution
 ^^^^^^^^^^^^^^^^^

-The size distribution module reads an entry file to generate volume and number size distribution of a population of particles for a given type.
+The size distribution module is used to produce volume and number size distribution of a population of particles for a given type.
-The values describing the size distribution are taken from the literature:
+The values describing the size distribution for the different aerosol types are taken from the literature:

 * `dust`, `biomass_burning`, and `urban` aerosols [#]_
 * `volcanic_ash` [#]_